Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 950M will be 11% faster than the GeForce GT 430 (OEM) overall, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 950M should theoretically perform a small bit faster than the GeForce GT 430 (OEM) in general. (explain)

-Texel RateThe GeForce GTX 950M should be much (more or less 226%) more effective at texture filtering than the GeForce GT 430 (OEM). (explain)
+Texel RateThe GeForce GTX 950M will be a lot (approximately 226%) more effective at texture filtering than the GeForce GT 430 (OEM). (explain)

-Pixel RateThe GeForce GTX 950M should be much (about 422%) better at full screen anti-aliasing than the GeForce GT 430 (OEM), and also should be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 950M should be quite a bit (more or less 422%) faster with regards to AA than the GeForce GT 430 (OEM), and also capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison